Ibrahim-Hegazi/MalWatch/Research and Documentations/README.md

 6. 🔒 **Share intelligence securely** via STIX/TAXII with trusted partners
 7. 📈 **Monitor, retrain, and improve** the system continuously based on user feedback and drift detection

-Think of CTI-KG as a **virtual cybersecurity analyst** with a memory, reasoning skills, and automation capabilities: it can see the network, understand threats, and take action—providing **contextual insights and actionable recommendations** faster than manual processes.
+Think of Malwatch as a **virtual cybersecurity analyst** with a memory, reasoning skills, and automation capabilities: it can see the network, understand threats, and take action—providing **contextual insights and actionable recommendations** faster than manual processes.

 ## 📌 Table of Contents

-1. [🚀 Project Overview](#-project-overview): A brief introduction to the CTI-KG project, its purpose, and the problems it solves.
+1. [🚀 Project Overview](#-project-overview): A brief introduction to the Malwatch project, its purpose, and the problems it solves.

 2. [🗂 Stakeholder & Audience Categorization](#-stakeholder--audience-categorization)